 It appears that Ms. Kalsang was invited to testify by the Standing Committee on Health of the Parliament of Canada.
 Since this is a matter of public proceeding and it is clear from Ms. Kalsang’s speech that she is claiming implicitly if not explicitly to speak for all Canadian Buddhists and perhaps also all Buddhists, therefore a public, critical intellectual examination of this testimony is entirely appropriate, and especially interesting in light of the allegations cited above, to provide whatever insight into this type of mind we can discern, perhaps acquiring a deeper understanding of why Buddhism, like Christianity, Hinduism, Islam, and other religions, seems prone to this type of dysfunction.
 Doubtless all spiritualities generate religions, and all religions generate cults, but that is no reason why we must tolerate that fact anywhere.
 If Buddhists too are generating this karma, then according to the doctrine of karma itself this is something that can be recognized, identified, analyzed, and changed.
-Ironically, as I write these words I am listening to a radio program about an American Zen Buddhist master, a centenarian, Kyozan Joshu Sasaki, accused of sexual abuse, very similar to the accusations made against Sogyal Rinpoche, the founder of Rigpa.
+Ironically, as I write these words I am listening to a radio program about an American Zen Buddhist master, a centenarian, Kyozan Joshu Sasaki, guru of singer-poet Leonard Cohen, accused of sexual abuse, very similar to the accusations made against Sogyal Rinpoche, the founder of Rigpa.
 The Confessions of Kalu Rinpoche are yet another grave example of a problem that does not seem to afflict only the Catholic Church.

 I will not comment on the tone of the speaker of this speech to Parliament, or their self-assumption of the right to speak about matters of social ethics on behalf of all Buddhists everywhere, but we are entirely within our rights to discuss the ideology there presented as claiming to represent our point of view.